1822 Schoolhouse: History

 In 1947, the Post family donated the Schoolhouse to the Quogue Library to be used as a museum operated by the Library’s newly formed Historical Committee.
 It was moved for a third time to the grounds of the Quogue Library in 1948 and, in 1949, opened as a museum (below).

 In 1977, the Quogue Historical Society was organized as a separate nonprofit entity, successor to the Library’s Historical Committee.
-In the 40-plus years since, the Historical Society has maintained and operated the Schoolhouse as a museum for exhibitions.
+In the 40-plus years since, the Historical Society has maintained and operated the Schoolhouse as a museum for exhibitions and tours.
 Until the opening of the Pond House (below) in 2011, the Schoolhouse was the only exhibition space available to the Historical Society.

 In 2019, as part of the Quogue Library’s expansion, the Schoolhouse made its fourth move, to a more prominent location on the east side of the Library’s grounds near Quogue Street (below), where it awaits exterior and interior restoration.